PatchworkBoy/VCVRack_CableControl/README.md

 Attach tip connector of 3.5mm socket to each GPIO pin.
 Short with mono 3.5mm patch leads.
 Done!

-GPIO0 & 1 are skipped as I intend to use the UART to link multiple Picos to one "master"
+GPIO0 & 1 are skipped as I intend to use the UART to link multiple Picos to one "master".
+Really any expansion needs doing over i2c or SPI.
+This is all just a quick dirty example.

+If running multiples as it stands, change MIDI channels in code and don't link across Picos.